Arthur-H21/Wordsearch-Gensolver/README.md

 **Generate**: The problem file, with the `_wordsearch.txt` appendage, should like exactly like an input `solve` file.
 The solution file, with the `_wordsearch_solution.txt` appendage, should contain the same lettermap produced, but with blanks where the words are located.

-**Solve**: The solution file, with the `_solution.txt` appendage, should contain same lettermap as inputted, but with blanks where the words are located.
-If not all words could be found (or there is an error in your input file), a file with the `_log.txt` will be produced with a solution lettermap containing solved words, and a list of words that could not be found
+**Solve**: The solution file, with the `_solution.txt` appendage, should contain the same lettermap as inputted, but with spaces where the words are located.
+If not all words could be found (or there is an error in your input file), a file with the `_log.txt` appendage will be produced with a solution lettermap containing solved words and a list of words that could not be found.

 ## Future improvements